Raknoche/Raknoche.github.io/_posts/2016-07-23-PoGo-Series-Tweepy.md

     print ("Problem connecting to API")
 ```

-Make sure to replace `consumer_key`,`consumer_secret`,`access_token`, and `access_secret` with your personal keys and secret.
+Make sure to replace `consumer_key`,`consumer_secret`,`access_token`, and `access_secret` with your personal keys and secrets.
 Once we have the API object instantiated we can use Tweepy's geo_search method to query the Geo Search API:

 ```python